Beginners Guide to Golf: Golf Formats

 The game is coming along nicely, confidence is growing and you're ready to play golf for real under competition conditions.

-Before you tee it up, here's a guide to four of the most popular competition formats in Australia.
+Before you tee it up, here's a guide to the most popular competition formats in Australia.

 STROKE